-The Lounge - A Space for History Students
+The Salon - A Space for History Students

-Located in SCI 270.
-A nice quiet alternative to the Library.
-Open M-Th 9am-4pm.
+Located in HUM209.
+A nice quiet alternative to the Library. *Currently Closed* (FA12)

 The department has need of qualified graduate students as assistants for lower-division survey classes.
 Their major duty is to grade exams or papers, with the total time of 35 hours per course per semester.
 If you are interested, stop by the Department of History office and ask for an application.
 If you have further questions, contact Professor Sarah Crabtree at firstname.lastname@example.org.